Category Archives: 1958 Films

 The film launched the popular and delightful British Hammer Horror film series, which included eight Dracula sequels.

-British horror films nearly always add macabre elements and a British sophistication that merge class with gothic, and the film is a perfect late-night watch during the Halloween season for maximum effect.
+British horror films nearly always add macabre elements and a British sophistication that merges class with gothic.
+For maximum effect, they are perfect late-night watches during the Halloween season.

-The atmospheric tone is key and will leave horror fans in bliss.
-The addition of horror stalwarts Peter Cushing and Christopher Lee only increases the pleasures.
+The atmospheric tone is key and will delight horror fans.
+The addition of horror stalwarts Peter Cushing and Christopher Lee enhances the pleasures.

 On a gloomy night in 1885, a librarian named Jonathan Harker (John Van Eyssen) arrives at Count Dracula’s castle in Romania to begin his new assignment.